centrifugal/pycent/README.md

-Python SDK to communicate with Centrifugo v5 HTTP API.
+Python SDK to communicate with Centrifugo [HTTP API](https://centrifugal.dev/docs/server/server_api).
 Python >= 3.9 supported.
+If you are looking for real-time WebSocket SDK – then you need [centrifuge-python](https://github.com/centrifugal/centrifuge-python).

 To install run: